Gdogmacbobb/upload-now-works-fix-posting/replit.md

 YNFNY is a cross-platform Flutter mobile application designed as a social platform for street performers.
 It integrates multiple AI services (OpenAI, Gemini, Anthropic, Perplexity), Supabase for backend services, and Stripe for payment processing.
 The project aims to provide a robust and engaging platform for street artists to connect with their audience and monetize their performances, supporting both mobile and web deployment.

-**Current Status** (Oct 9, 2025): ✅ **REPLIT SANDBOX FALLBACK IMPLEMENTED** - Added HtmlElementView fallback for video preview in Replit development sandbox while preserving GPU-accelerated rendering in production.
+**Current Status** (Oct 9, 2025): ✅ **PORTRAIT VIDEO PREVIEW COMPLETE** - Forced portrait mode with centered playback in Replit sandbox using HtmlElementView with CSS rotation and pointer-events passthrough for interactive controls.

 ## Recent Video Preview Fixes (Oct 9, 2025)